bbauska/UofM-AdvStyling/readme.md

 <!-- {width="6.0in" height="3.3698720472440944in"} -->

 Change the entire color of the body of this page.
-So put in body, curly bracket, background, color, I\'ll just make it blue.
+So put in body, curly bracket, background, color, I&apos;ll just make it blue.
 All right it worked.
-If for some reason you typed that in and it didn\'t change anything on your screen, You want to stop.
+If for some reason you typed that in and it didn&apos;t change anything on your screen, You want to stop.
-Don\'t start doing new complicated things if you can\'t even get this little one to get going.
+Don&apos;t start doing new complicated things if you can&apos;t even get this little one to get going.
 See if I can get away with grey.
 There we go.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->